 Can I change my Medicare Supplement Plan at any time?

 - Yes.
 However, once outside of your Initial or Special Enrollment Period you are no longer guaranteed accepted and you are subjected to underwriting.
-Some insurance carriers like Blue Cross and Blue Shield of Illinois allow a beneficiary to change his or her plan at any time throughout the year without being subjected to underwriting.
+Some insurance carriers like Blue Cross and Blue Shield of New Mexico allow a beneficiary to change his or her plan at any time throughout the year without being subjected to underwriting.